Summer Music Technology

 Using music, something all students are familiar with, we are able to explore technical concepts in a way that is engaging and impactful on students’ lives.
 Our hope is to engage with students who may not have otherwise considered science, computing, and engineering, particularly those from backgrounds underrepresented in STEM.

 Students will engage in activities from 9:00 am to 3:00 pm daily at the ExCITe Center at Drexel University, and lunch is provided each day of the program.
 Participants are responsible for their own transportation to and from Drexel.
+The program runs from Monday, August 5th to Friday August 9th.

 10 Years of Summer Music Technology at Drexel